 - Don’t make your own invitations and pass them around the lobby or leave them on car windshields.
 This feels spammy and unsafe to many people.

 - Don’t expect that your group will be promoted by pastors from the platform or on social media.
 We really want your group to succeed, however there are many other factors we have to consider as a whole.

 - Avoid filling up your group with only your closest friends and family.
 Someone else is waiting to make new friends – and often they help us grow in surprising ways.

 - Start small.
 For visionaries, it’s easy to get so excited about your group idea that you begin planning an entire church movement.
 Your group is a part of a much bigger picture.
 Find out what the vision of Central’s leadership is, where God is already at work, and how your group can be a part of it.
-You encourage your participants well by lead them into experiencing God’s power and spiritual growth in a steady, consistent way.
+You’ll encourage your participants well by leading them into experiencing God’s power and spiritual growth in a steady, consistent way.

 Small or big, your group is a meaningful way to lead people in a sense of belonging and becoming more like Christ.
 Through the process of inviting and leading, we grow as well.